-Chiang Mai Train Station is the final stop of the Northern line and is often used by tourists as the point of entrance to explore Northern Thailand and the famous Golden Triangle.
+Chiang Mai Train Station is the final stop of the SRT (State Railways of Thailand) Northern Line and is often used by tourists as the point of entrance to explore Northern Thailand and the famous Golden Triangle.

-The station is located on Charoen Muang Road (ถนนเจริญเมือง) around 2 – 3 km east of the city centre which in Chiang Mai is delimited by a moat and the vestiges of an old fortified wall.
+The railway station is located on Charoen Muang Road, around 2 – 3 km east of the old city centre (which is surrounded by a moat and an old fortified wall).

-Tickets selling counters are located directly on the right side after entering the station.
+Tickets selling counters are located directly on the right side after entering the stations front entrance.

 From there you can purchase train tickets for the day as well as make advanced booking for any destination in the country.